ntwigs/hourly/README.md

 <hr><br>

-## Hourly - your Toggl extension for important things
+## Hourly - your Toggl extension for important things ❤️

 **Toggl** could seem like a cold and boring place (no hard feelings) - just black on white, with a little bit of pink.
 Presenting the information that you need to keep track of all the work you're doing.
 Hourly takes those boring long lists of information and combines them with something <strong>amazing</strong>.
 That's right.
 Hourly gives you the possibility to keep track of how much you can afford something you <strong>love</strong>.
 Like how many <strong>bottles of wine</strong> that shitty task you've been at all week has provided for you.

-It's not only <strong>easy</strong> to use - it's also <strong>lovely</strong> to look at.
+It's not only <strong>easy</strong> to use - but it's also <strong>lovely</strong> to look at.
 Hourly allows you not only to change your hourly rate - but also what the price of an item is.
 With icons from [Line Awesome](https://icons8.com/line-awesome) and eight items of choice:

-- hamburgers 🍔
+- Hamburgers 🍔
-- beers 🍻
+- Beers 🍻
-- bottles of wine 🍷
+- Bottles of wine 🍷
-- cookies 🍪
+- Cookies 🍪
-- gas ⛽
+- Gas ⛽
-- apples 🍎
+- Apples 🍎
-- coffees ☕
+- Coffees ☕
-- games 🎮
+- Games 🎮

 You'll end up with something that makes Toggl **a lot more** than just a site where you enter your work tasks.

-## How do I use Hourly?
+## How do I use Hourly? ⌛

-We'll - the first thing that you'll have to know, is the fact that Hourly currently only works with the Time Tracking software **Toggl**.
+We'll - the first thing that you'll have to know is the fact that Hourly currently only works with the Time Tracking software **Toggl**.
 The second thing you'll have to do is install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/let-it-snow/glbcjjncmcgmnjcnijnnakeeccdojipb).
 And yes - it's currently just supported at the Chrome Web Store. **One shop stop only**.
 Input your hourly rate, the item you'd like to track, and the price of that item.
 Just like this - and you should be ready to go!

 <table width="100%">
   <tr>